codeboost/embryo/README.md

 	git clone git@github.com:codeboost/embryo.git .
 	rm -r .git/

+Install the global tools (iced-coffee-script and uglify-js@1) and dependencies:
+	npm install -g iced-coffee-script uglify-js@1
+	npm install

-Initialize the new project: Will install basic dependencies, create directories and create the server-config.coffee
+Initialize the project (creates the directories and configurations):

-	./init.sh
+	iced cake init

 Now you can edit server-config.coffee and adjust the parameters.
 This file is not tracked by git (.gitignore) so you